eudoxia0/eudoxia0.github.io/assets/content/dependency-resolution-made-simple/template.md

 This turns out to be a surprisingly hard problem.
 NP-complete, actually.
-Manifest/lock files are orthogonal to this: manifest files are about making builds reproducible, but to make a manifest file you have to have resolved the dependencies in the first place.
+Manifest/lock files are orthogonal to this: manifest files are about making builds reproducible, but manifest files are a _product_ of dependency resolution, not an input to it.

 The dependency resolution problem is solved, in wildly different ways, by different package managers: